-The recreational activities permitted at the Preserve are bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking (Figure 8).
+The recreational activities permitted at the Preserve are bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking (Figure 11).
 Public access to the property is provided by four walkthrough access points.
-An access to the northern portion of the Preserve is provided by a gate and parking area at the west end of Pump Station Road, which is accessed from CR 583, midway between State Road 52 and U.S. Highway 41.
+An access point to the northern portion of the Preserve is provided by a gate and parking area at the west end of Pump Station Road.
 A second access for the northern portion of the property is provided by a gate and parking area on the east side of the property at the end of Quail Hollow Boulevard.
 A third access point is also provided by a gate and parking area at the west end of the Preserve on Parkway Boulevard, just north of the Pine View Middle School.
 A fourth access point is provided by a walkthrough at the end of Eagle Island Boulevard.
-There are informational kiosks located at the north and south public access on the property is restricted to authorized personnel directly affiliated with the District, and any other non-affiliated personnel that are held in cooperative agreement with the District.
-See Section 4.3 for Land Use Administration details.
+There are informational kiosks located at the north and south public access points which contain a large trail map of the property and trail map brochures.
+Motorized access on the property is restricted to authorized personnel directly affiliated with the District, and any other non-affiliated personnel pursuant to any cooperative agreements with the District.